picocms/Pico/about.md

 ## Flexibility and Customization

 Pico is not just easy to use, it's *powerful*!
 Pico has two very large avenues of customization, [Themes and Plugins][Customization].

+* Link to Themes and Plugins sections separately?
+Link to this page instead of [Customization][Customization]?

 ### Theming With Twig Templates